 What I want to point out is that SLPs have assistants for a variety of reasons.
 Assistants may be there to help prepare materials, escort kids to and from the speech room, translate, file paperwork, and/or actually provide therapy.
 You may start out asking your assistant to do certain tasks and then change as you go.
 First off, it’s absolutely essential that you know what your assistant can and cannot do in your state.
 So…

 What is within the scope of practice for Speech-Language Pathology Assistants versus Speech Aides?

 This depends on each state and/or what type of assistant you’re working with – SLPA or Speech Aide.
 Go back to my first blog for an explanation of the different types of assistants.
-You need to know which type you have and then go to your state’s Speech Language Pathology regulations website for the details or go to the ASHA website and find the link from there.
-I’ll go over a couple of states that I have worked in that greatly differ in their regulations:
+You need to know which type you have and then go to your state’s Speech-Language Pathology regulations website for the details.
+I also highly recommend that you visit the ASHA Associate Center to learn about the ASHA Associates program and the new SLPA certification program (slated to go live in Spring 2020).
+I’ll now go over a couple of states that I have worked in that greatly differ in their regulations.